CodeYourFuture/curriculum/common-content/en/module/databases/macos-setup/index.md

 The final line is the psql command prompt, waiting for you to enter a command.
 It comprises your database name (created with the same name as your username, in the example this is 'keith') followed by '=#'.

-You are going to rename the database to `cyf_hotels` for the purposes of this course, so from the psql prompt (as above) first disconnect from your database by connecting to database `postgres`:
+You are going to rename the database to `my_hotels` for the purposes of this course, so from the psql prompt (as above) first disconnect from your database by connecting to database `postgres`:

 ```
 keith=# \connect postgres